-Cost effectiveness is determined by the cost of the control over the lifetime emission reductions.
+Cost_effectiveness is determined by the cost of the control over the lifetime emission reductions.
 Four scenarios are analyzed: switching from gas to electric cooking devices in new and existing homes and switching from gas to induction cooktops in new and existing homes.
 To calculate the incremental cost, data from several studies were obtained and an average number is determined.
 The Present Value Factor (PVF) was calculated to account for increasing costs over the 12-year equipment life with a 4 percent interest rate.
-Incremental utility costs were calculated by subtracting annual gas cooking appliance bills from annual electricity bills for induction and electric cooking devices, based on SCG and SCE rates averaged across several studies.
-The cost per cooking appliance is applied across the affected population in South Coast Air Basin to calculate the total cost of the control measure.
+Incremental utility costs were calculated by subtracting annual gas cooking appliance bills from annual electricity bills for induction and electric cooking devices, based on SCG and SCE rates averaged across the several-studies referenced in the 'Equipment Costs' section.
+The cost per cooking appliance is applied across the affected population in the South Coast Air Basin to calculate the total cost of the control measure.
 Lifetime emission reductions are calculated by totaling the annual emission reductions over the 12-year lifetime of the cooking appliance.
 The cost per ton for this control measure is then determined by calculating the total cost of the control measure over the lifetime emission reductions.

-Table R-CMB-03-A shows the cost-effectiveness determinations for the conversion from gas to zero emission cooking devices for existing buildings.
-Overall, cost-effectiveness varies depending on different assumptions in the building scenarios.
-Cost effectiveness for existing buildings is sensitive to the incremental utility cost, and to a lesser extent the infrastructure cost.
-Infrastructure costs of \$150 were assumed for the installation and wiring of a 240V outlet in existing buildings and did not include costs for major electrical panel upgrades.
-Older homes that require electrical panel upgrades will incur additional costs not shown in Table R-CMB-03-A and would not be cost-effective.
-Table R-CMB-03-A shows cost-effectiveness for existing residences for two scenarios which serve as bounding cases: (1) residences without solar panels or with solar panels that do not offset any incremental utility cost, and (2) for residences with solar panels that fully offset incremental utility cost.
+Table R-CMB-03-A shows the cost-effectiveness determinations for the conversion from gas to zero emission cooking devices for existing_residential buildings.
+Average_Overall, cost-effectiveness varies depending on different assumptions in the building scenarios.
+Cost_effectiveness for existing buildings is sensitive to the incremental utility cost, and to a lesser extent the infrastructure cost.
+Infrastructure costs of \$150 were assumed given that some newer homes already have a 240V outlet in the kitchen, whereasile others will require for the installation and wiring of a new 240V outlet. in existing buildings and did not include costs for major electrical panel upgrades.
+Older homes that require electrical panel upgrades will incur additional costs not shown in Table R-CMB-03-A and would not be cost effective.
+Table R-CMB-03-A shows cost effectiveness for existing residences for two scenarios which serve as bounding cases: (1) residences without solar panels or with solar panels that do not offset any incremental utility cost, and